yiwensong/resume/README.md

 [Email](mailto:songzgy@gmail.com)

 ---
-## Education
-### University of California, Berkeley - June 2016

-Computer Science, B.A.
-Major GPA: 3.739

----
 ## Work Experience
 ### Deploy Team at Stripe (Apr 2019 - Present)
-*San Francisco, CA*
+*San Francisco, CA (and partially remote)*

-* Lead the unattended deployments project for safely automating service deployments.
+* Lead the project for implementing automated deployment health evaluation for our deployment system.
-* Improved canarying and added automated reliability features by integrating with our health evaluation service.
+* Contributed to creating blue/green deployments to improve the company's services' reliability and fault tolerance story.
-* Designed improvments to the deployment web frontend to be more clear and user-friendly.
+* Designed improvments to the deployment web frontend (internal developer-facing) to be more clear and user-friendly.
+* Holds the (unofficial) team record for most robot tickets cleared in a week (a key contributor to the team's debt and toil).

 ### Release Engineering at Yelp (Nov 2017 - Apr 2019)
 *San Francisco, CA*